 So, the first step to grow your email list with a lead magnet then is to create one.
 You’ll need to decide on two things: 1) the format and 2) the topic.
 Consider each carefully because the wrong topic or format could majorly affect your success and the ability of your lead magnet to persuade your audience to offer up their precioius email addresses.
 Depending on your industry, niche and audience, certain formats may do better than others.
 For example, if you are a B2B company, you may find that a more formal whitepaper or case study is more palatable for your audience.
-On the otherhand, if you own an online boutique, a quiz or coupon may be a more enticing offer.
+On the otherhand, if you own an online boutique, an Interact quiz or coupon may be a more enticing offer.

 Related Post: 5 Tips To Engage Your Customers With Your eNewsletter